ifindev/ifindev/README.md

 ### Hi there 👋
 I am Muhammad Arifin.
 A graduate of engineering physics with lots of mathematics, physics, and physics simulations.
-That's all in the past though, right now what I am passionate about is, really, web development especially building a Web App using ReactJs and other technologies.
+That's all in the past though, right now what I am passionate about is, really, web development especially building a Web App using Laravel 8, Laravel Livewire, Vue Js, Bootstrap, Tailwind CSS and other technologies.

 ---